-Advanced education is becoming a must-have qualification for most high-paying jobs.
-When you're a busy professional, an online degree program is often the most convenient option.
-However, finding theright online degree program is essential to career advancement - because it's never been more important to have the skills and respected credentials employers seek.
+Advanced education is quickly becoming almost a requirement for many jobs.
+As a busy professional, an online degree program may be a more convenient option than an on-campus study.
+However, finding the right online degree program is also an important step to career advancement because it can be beneficial to have the skills and respected credentials employers seek.

-The fist step is to carefully research online degree programs.
-It's important to know how to differentiate one from another, because not all online degree programs will lead to the top-level jobs and career-building advantages you're seeking.
+In most cases, the fist step toward enrolling in a degree program is to research the online degrees that are being offered.
+It's also important to differentiate one discipline from another, because not all online degree programs can lead to the upper-level jobs and career-building advantages you may be seeking.

-Carefully review the details for each online degree program you're considering to make sure it fits your needs.
-You might decide against a program that requires you to attend frequent weekend seminars or travel to a campus to take exams.
+It may be wise to review the details for each online degree program you're considering to ensure it fits your needs and accommodates your schedule.
+You might decide against a program that requires students to attend frequent weekend seminars or travel to a campus to take exams.

-If you're going to put in the time and effort to earn a degree online, you'll want to make sure your education investment will pay off.
-So, the first thing you should research about an online degree program is whether or not the school is regionally accredited.
+If you're going to put the time and effort into earning an online degree, you should consider how your education investment can pay off.
+One important thing is to research about an online degree program and whether or not the school is regionally accredited.

 What is accreditation?
 Accreditation is a process that ensures a university's programs meets specific standards.
-When a university undergoes accreditation, its policies, faculty, curriculum and staff are all scrutinized.
-Regional accreditation represents the highest level a university can attain, and is recognized throughout the U.S.
+When a university undergoes accreditation, its policies, faculty, curriculum and staff are scrutinized.
+Regional accreditation represents the highest level a university can attain, and is recognized throughout the United States.

 Who can grant regional accreditation?
-Make sure that your online degree program is offered through a university recognized by one of six regional accreditation agencies that both the U.S. Department of Education and the Council for Higher Education Accreditation recognize:
+Verify that the online degree program is offered through a university recognized by one of six regional accreditation agencies that both the U.S. Department of Education and the Council for Higher Education Accreditation recognize:

 Why is regional accreditation important?
-It means you can trust in the university, the program and your degree.
-Accreditation brings certain advantages for financial aid and allows you to transfer credits more easily.
-It also means that your online degree program is considered valid by employers and other schools - it is the same as a degree earned on campus at a traditional brick-and-mortar university.
+It means you can trust in the university, the program and the degree.
+Accreditation can bring certain advantages for financial aid and may allow you to transfer credits more easily.
+It can also mean that the online degree program is considered valid by employers and other schools - and that it's no different from earning a degree on campus at a traditional brick-and-mortar university.

 What if my university is not accredited?
-Your degree may not be regarded as valid if an employer suspects you earned it from a non-accredited university or "diploma mill."
-This can lead to being denied a good job or a promotion - or even being fired if an employer discovers your degree was not granted by a legitimate, accredited university.
+A degree may not be regarded as valid if an employer suspects you earned it from a non-accredited university or 'diploma mill.'
+This can lead to being denied a job or promotion, or even being fired if an employer discovers your degree was not granted by a legitimate, accredited university.

-Why work toward a degree that won't be taken seriously?
-Don't deny yourself the confidence and career advantages that come with completing an online degree program through a regionally accredited university.
-It's essential to check out each school's accreditation when you're researching online degree options.
+Don't deny yourself the confidence and career advantages that can come with completing an online degree program through a regionally accredited university.
+Generally, it's essential to check out each school's accreditation when researching online degree options.

-Many employers look for recognizable school names to signify a superior education.
-Seek out a school that is widely known and nationally ranked by a reputable source, such as U.S. News & World Report.
-A school with a recognizable name offers these advantages:
+Some employers may look for recognizable school names to signify an education.
+It may be a good idea to seek out a school that is widely-known and nationally-ranked by a reputable source, such as U.S. News & World Report.
+A school with a recognizable name can offer many benefits, including:

-Turn your dreams of a successful career into reality.
-Advancing your education can enhance your job opportunities - and with online learning, it's never been more convenient.
-When you seek out a 100% online degree program from a regionally accredited, nationally ranked university, greater success is within reach!
+Now can be the time to turn your dreams of a successful career into reality.
+Advancing your education can help enhance your job opportunities, and with online learning, you can earn your degree on your time schedule.
+When you seek out a 100% online degree program from a regionally accredited, nationally-ranked university, personal and professional growth can be within reach.